RichardRed0x/politeia-digest/issue-022.md

 The Market Maker proposals prompted much discussion about how to handle this kind of RFP process in future.
 The importance of clear terms and a timeline for the RFP proposal was highlighted by Tantra's late entry.

-The plan for Politeia is to develop a new RFP type proposal which candidate proposals can link to, voting and determining the options/outcome will be controlled through these RFP proposals.
-Before opening an RFP proposal, an ordinary proposal asking "should we have this RFP" would be submitted and approved - the 2 "RFP proposals" Politeia has seen thus far are of this type.
+The [plan](https://github.com/decred/politeia/issues/966) for Politeia is to develop a new RFP type proposal which candidate proposals can link to.
+Voting and determining the options/outcome will be controlled through these RFP proposals.
+Before opening an RFP proposal, an ordinary proposal asking "should we have this RFP" would be submitted and approved - the 2 proposals that we have called "RFP" previously (DEX and MM) are of this type.
 The main point of discussion about the new RFP type proposals is around whether these should be conducted as multiple-choice proposals (where voters can vote for 1-of-N options and one with the most votes wins) or as parallel proposals where tickets can vote yes/no on each proposal and the winner is the one with the highest yes less no votes aggregate score (as the MM RFP is being conducted).
 Parallel voting on competing proposals seems to be the priority, with multiple-choice voting likely to come later and be used for a different purpose (more like polling).
 The prospect of ranked choice voting for this kind of decision was also discussed and has support in principle, but it would be a more significant engineering effort as it would be a major departure from how things currently work.

 From Sep 1 until Sep 12 there were: